Nasirabad, Ajmer

 Nasirabad is a cantonment town in Ajmer district in the Indian state of Rajasthan.

 History

-Nasirabad is named for English officer Sir David Ochterlony, who was honoured with the title Nasir-ud-Daula ("Defender of the State") by Mughal emperor Shah Alam II.
+Nasirabad is named after an English officer Sir David Ochterlony, who was honoured with the title Nasir-ud-Daula ("Defender of the State") by Mughal emperor Shah Alam II.
 The city is known for its cantonment, where many army soldiers and officers are posted.
 Also, this is the second station in Rajputana, after Beawer, where missionary work started during the 1860s plague epidemic.

 Demographics

 As of the 2011 Indian census, Nasirabad had a population of 50,804.
 Males were 28581 of the population and females 22223.
 Nasirabad has an average literacy rate of 88.39%, higher than the national average of 74.04%: male literacy is 94.60%, and female literacy is 80.22%.
 In Nasirabad, 13.04% of the population is under 6 years of age.
 It is surrounded by the Aravalli Range.In the 2011 Indian census, Nasirabad had a population of 50,804.